 Most companies will create their own Internet policy, dictating how the Internet is to be used by employees while working.
 For example, your Internet policy may outline when, where, and how they can access content.

 You will need your employees to be happy to sign up to your Internet policy, so how do you create successful guidelines which your workforce can deal with?

 Your Internet policy should state that Internet usage should support the goals and objectives of the business and emphasize that employees are expected to use the Internet in an acceptable way.
 Your workforce should ensure that they comply with all current legislation as well as not using the Internet to defame the company name.

-The policy should outline unacceptable behaviour, which is in breach of your Internet policy and may result in disciplinary action such as:
+The policy should outline unacceptable behavior, which is in breach of your Internet policy and may result in disciplinary action such as:

 The Internet policy should also clearly state that, as an employer, you reserve the right to monitor your employees’ Internet usage as well as clearly outlining your policy regarding information stored on third-party websites.